Stuðlagil or Studlagil basalt column canyon in Jökla river

 When to visit Stuðlagil Canyon?

 It is advisable to visit Stuðlagil Canyon in the summer, from the beginning of June until the second week of August.
-In August, the hydroelectric reservoir's overflow sends the old dirty glacial river down the river path.
+In August, the hydroelectric reservoir's overflow sends part of the old dirty glacial river down the river path.
 This occurs every year in the middle of August and changes this natural wonder substantially.
 In winter, the vibrant colors of the vegetation disappear, and the canyon becomes dull and drab and is often covered with snow and ice.
 It is not noteworthy for viewing or photography as in the colorful summer days when the river is turquoise instead of brown and dirty.